 Impact investing aims to generate social and environmental impact alongside financial returns.
-However, the exact definition and the concept itself is not always clear which the use and power of impact investing.
+However, the exact definition and the concept itself are not always clear, which affects the use and potential of impact investing.

 In this article, the authors provide a way to understand the concept of impact investing and introduce critical questions to facilitate discussions regarding whether a case can be described as impact investing.